- Mastercard’s Start Path Program adds seven blockchain startups to its latest cohort.

 Interestingly, besides this accelerator program, Mastercard has made some strides to strengthen its blockchain and crypto expertise.

 In October, Mastercard launched a program to enable banks to offer crypto trading services.
-Mastercard partnered with Paxos to strengthen these banks’ capabilities for the crypto trading service.
+It partnered with Paxos to strengthen these banks’ capabilities for the crypto trading service.

-Similarly, Mastercard collaborated with Coinbase exchange to allow its NFT users to use the Mastercard for purchases.
+Similarly, it also collaborated with Coinbase to allow its NFT users to make purchases.

 Mastercard continues to distinguish itself as a giant industry player and stakeholder in the crypto & blockchain ecosystem.
 It has partnered with several tech platforms to ensure wider blockchain adoption.